Eli Whitney: Early life and education

 Instead of reaching his destination, he was convinced to visit Georgia.
 In the closing years of the 18th century, Georgia was a magnet for New Englanders seeking their fortunes (its Revolutionary-era governor had been Lyman Hall, a migrant from Connecticut).
 When he initially sailed for South Carolina, among his shipmates were the widow (Catherine Littlefield Greene) and family of the Revolutionary hero Gen. Nathanael Greene of Rhode Island.
 Mrs. Greene invited Whitney to visit her Georgia plantation, Mulberry Grove.
 Her plantation manager and husband-to-be was Phineas Miller, another Connecticut migrant and Yale graduate (class of 1785), who would become Whitney's business partner.

 Career

 Whitney is most famous for two innovations which came to have significant impacts on the United States in the mid-19th century: the cotton gin (1793) and his advocacy of interchangeable parts.
 In the South, the cotton gin revolutionized the way cotton was harvested and reinvigorated slavery.
-Conversely, in the North the adoption of interchangeable parts revolutionized the manufacturing industry, contributing greatly to the U.S. victory in the Civil War.
+Conversely, in the North the adoption of interchangeable parts revolutionized the manufacturing industry, contributing greatly to the Union's victory in the Civil War.